 At a glance

-You’ll spend most of your time shadowing dentists.
-We’ll teach you about different oral conditions and diseases, and how to diagnose and treat them.
-You’ll broaden your medical knowledge by attending lectures and workshops, and we’ll also teach you basic medical skills.
-You’ll use these skills to assist doctors and nurses during community outreaches.
+- You’ll spend most of your time shadowing dentists, learning about different oral conditions and diseases, and how to diagnose and treat them.

 Fixed dates during school holidaysSee Dates

 This project is only for 15-18 year olds

 What will I do at a Dentistry placement in Sri Lanka for high school students?

 You will work at various healthcare facilities in and around Colombo and the Kalutara District during your internship.
 Be sure to ask lots of questions and make lots of notes, so you can remember everything you see and learn!
 These are some of the things you can expect to do on this placement:

 - Shadow local dentists in hospitals and learn about their daily routine